bbjubjub2494/helloweb3/README.md

 The PyPI package `helloweb3` is under my (`bbjubjub2494`) unilateral control.
 I can push new versions and delete old version at will.
-However, I do not intend to abuse this capability.
+Of course, I do not intend to abuse this capability.
 If that is a concern nonetheless, please consider targeting a software source you control, such a a git repository.
 Note that pip supports `git+https` URLs.